-Long-Term Compensation -- Incentive Plan.
-The incentive plan, which was amended and restated in 1999 and approved by the board of directors and later by stockholders at last year's annual meeting, was developed to align senior management's compensation more closely with the interests of stockholders.
-The incentive plan provides the compensation committee with authority to grant various types of stock-based and other compensation, including performance awards, stock options, restricted stock, deferred stock, dividend equivalents and stock appreciation rights.
-The compensation committee believes that a plan of this type affords the compensation committee the flexibility to design compensation packages that provide appropriate remuneration to attract and retain talented executives, while at the same time providing incentives to maximize shareholder value.
+Long-Term Compensation - Incentive Plan.
+The incentive plan, which was amended and restated in 1999 and approved by the board of directors and later by stockholders, was developed to align senior management's compensation more closely with the interests of stockholders.
+The incentive plan provides the compensation and management development committee with authority to grant various types of stock-based and other compensation, including performance awards, stock options, restricted stock, deferred stock, dividend equivalents and stock appreciation rights.
+The committee believes that a plan of this type affords the committee the flexibility to design compensation packages that provide appropriate remuneration to attract and retain talented executives, while at the same time providing incentives to maximize shareholder value.

-Awards under the incentive plan to executive officers have been primarily option-based, as the compensation committee determined this would align executive and stockholder interests most closely, and would be most accounting efficient in that no charge to earnings is recorded upon the grant of stock options.
-The compensation committee's reliance on stock options for a significant portion of long-term compensation comports with the common practice by large industrial companies, including major oil companies.
+Awards under the incentive plan to executive officers have been primarily option-based, as the committee determined this would align executive and stockholder interests most closely, and would be most accounting efficient in that no charge to earnings is recorded upon the grant of stock options.
+The committee's reliance on stock options for a significant portion of long-term compensation comports with the common practice by large industrial companies, including major oil companies.

 However, the committee has determined that grants of restricted stock, vesting in five years, are useful to support retention of employees.
-The annual aggregate grant levels will depend on the company's performance levels as well as oil industry and general industry benchmarks.
+The annual aggregate grant levels will depend on the company's performance as well as oil industry and general industry benchmarks.
+Individual awards are based on market benchmarks, grade level and individual performance.

-Long-Term Compensation -- 2000 Awards.
-In December 2000, the compensation committee granted a combination of stock options and restricted stock to executive officers of the company.
-The aggregate number of shares awarded to all executive officers and other participating employees was approximately 1.3 million, or about 1.5% of the company's outstanding common stock, an amount consistent with industry benchmarks.
-The awards to executive officers on average are targeted to deliver long-term incentive compensation near the 75(th) percentile of such compensation as established in the benchmark surveys.
+Long-Term Compensation - 2001 Awards.
+In November 2001, the committee granted only stock options to executive officers and other employees of the company.
+The aggregate number of shares awarded at that time to all executive officers and other participating employees was approximately 1.45 million, or about 1.6% of the company's outstanding common stock, an amount consistent with industry benchmarks.
+The awards to executive officers on average are targeted to deliver long-term incentive compensation near the 75th percentile of such compensation as established in the benchmark surveys.